StratifyLabs/StratifyBlog/content/device/2013-10-04-An-Easy-to-Use-Digital-Filter.md

 ### FIR Filters

 Finite Impulse Response (FIR) filters use a finite number of samples to generate the output.
-A simple moving average is an example of a low pass FIR filter.
+A simple moving average is an example of a low-pass FIR filter.
 Higher frequencies are attenuated because the averaging "smooths" out the signal.
 The filter is finite because the output of the filter is determined by a finite number of input samples.
-As an example, a 12 point moving average filter adds up the 12 most recent samples then divides by 12.
+As an example, a 12 point moving average filter adds up the 12 most recent samples then divides them by 12.
 The output of IIR filters is determined by (up to) an infinite number of input samples.

 ### IIR Filters

-Infinite Impulse Response (IIR) filters are a type of digital filter where the output is inifinetely--in theory anyway--influenced by an input.
-The exponential moving average is an example of a low pass IIR filter.
+Infinite Impulse Response (IIR) filters are a type of digital filter where the output is infinitely influenced by an input.
+The exponential moving average is an example of a low-pass IIR filter.

 ## Exponential Moving Average Filter

-An exponential moving average (EMA) applies exponential weights to each sample in order to compute an average.
+An exponential moving average (EMA) applies exponential weights to each sample to compute an average.
 Though this seems complicated, the equation--known in digital filtering parlance as the "difference equation"--to compute the output is simple.
 In the equation below, \\(y\\) is the output; \\(x\\) is the input; and \\(\alpha\\) is a constant that sets the cutoff frequency.

 $$ y[n] = y[n-1] \cdot (1- \alpha) + x[n] \cdot \alpha $$

-The magnitude response is shown below for alpha equal 0.5 given a sampling frequency of 1000.
+The magnitude response is shown below for alpha equal to `0.5` given a sampling frequency of 1000.

 ```chart
     {